kishorsharma/currying-workshopper/exercises/call_and_apply/problem.md

 ## Good going!!

 Simple currying is good.
-However delaying invocation for only second call will not gives advantage.
-Also what if all argument are already with us in that case delaying invocation for second or subsequent call will be overhead. we want to call our function as:
+However delaying invocation for only the second call is not extremely advantageous.
+Also, if all argument are already provided, then delaying invocation for second or subsequent calls will be unnecessary overhead.
+We want to call our function as:

 sum(3,4); // 7
 sum (3)(4); // 7

-To dive deep into this we first need to understand few function call such as:
+To dive deep into this we first need to understand the following functions:

 * call
 * apply

-For this we have to create two method caller (for call) and applier (for apply).
+For this we have to create two methods, caller (for call) and applier (for apply).

 ## Task
-Write function which will invoked a method passed as argument in reference of object argument pass.
+Write a function which will accept a method, an object, and additonal parameters.
+Then invoke the method on the object passing the parameters.

 Suppose we have a method: